YuLab-SMU/wget/README.md

 Loading this package will change the default behavior of 'download.file'.
 The download method will be changed to using "wget -c" so that continued downloading will be supported.
 User can run 'wget_unset()' to disable it.

+All platforms including Linux, MacOS and Windows are supported.

 ----